 You can defray some delivery costs using the Medisave Maternity Package.
-The withdrawal limits are between $750 - $2,150 for delivery expenses, depending on the type of procedure.
-You can also withdraw $450 for each day’s hospital stay during the delivery.
+The withdrawal limits are between $750 - $2,600 for delivery expenses, depending on the type of procedure.
+You can also withdraw $550 per day for the first two days of admission and $400 per day from the third day onwards for your hospital stay during the delivery.

 Have a financially healthy pregnancy with maternity insurance

 Pregnancy complications and congenital illnesses don’t happen often.
 But if they do, you or your child might need to stay at the hospital for longer or require expensive medical treatment.
 Stay financially protected with a maternity insurance plan like Income’s Maternity 360.

 From the 13th week of your pregnancy onwards, Maternity 360 can provide extensive financial protection in case pregnancy complications occur, or your child gets diagnosed with a congenital illness5.
 Maternity 360 also provides daily hospital care benefits and even gives a payout in case your child needs phototherapy treatment6 due to severe neonatal jaundice.

 Protect your young family’s financial future with life insurance

 Your child is going to depend on you for roughly the next 25 years.
 The moment you decide to have children or learn about your pregnancy, you or your spouse should get life insurance coverage.

 We’d like to think that we’ll always be around to care for our children, but so many things can happen that might prevent us from doing so.
 This is where life insurance becomes particularly useful.
 In case of death or permanent disability, life insurance gives your spouse and kids the financial means to meet their living expenses.